celo-org/celo-proposals/CIPs/cip-draft_poprf.md

 [EIP-712](https://eips.ethereum.org/EIPS/eip-712#specification).
 As a result, this proposal adopts their encoding function for its domains specifiers.

+In order to implement this, each domain type MUST be expressed as an EIP-712 domain and type.
+Domain type definitions MAY be origonally written in another format as long as there is a deterministic and injective mapping to the EIP-712 definition, such as the mapping for a subset of TypeScript types defined below.

+Note that in addition to the domain, the entire request SHOULD be serialization using EIP-712, in order to facilitate hashing and signing of the requests.
+In particular, this means that an EIP-712 type definition SHOULD be provided for the domain options.

 #### Mapping TypeScript to EIP-712 types

 In order to serialize a given `Domain` type, we must first define it as a EIP-712 object.
 As shown